mmikayelyan/Deforestation-SQL/README.md

 In this project, I used SQL to explore data related to deforestation around the world in order to find which countries and regions around the world appear to have forests that have been shrinking in size, along with which countries and regions have the largest forest area, both in terms of amount and percent of total area.

 # The Datasets
 I used datasets provided by [The World Bank](https://www.worldbank.org/en/home), containing a global deforestation overview between 1990 and 2016.
-You can find the datasets in the data folder, which consist of three CSV files.
+You can find the datasets in the data folder, which consist of three CSV files:
+ - forest_area
+ - land_area
+ - regions

 # Outcomes
 I've written SQL queries to provide the following information: